straw-hat-team/adr/src/adrs/6310044131/README.md

   of each namespace's `HierarchyConfiguration` object.

-**An honest caveat about this evidence.** The four attestations above sit on org-structure objects (OUs, folders, management groups, projects), not on arbitrary resources placed inside the structure, which is our case.
+**An honest caveat about this evidence.** The four attestations above sit on org-structure nodes (OUs, folders, management groups, projects), not on arbitrary resources attached inside the structure, which is our case.
 For placed leaf resources the picture differs: GCP leaves carry no stored parent field (the position is encoded in the resource name), AWS leaves have no hierarchy (tags), and Kubernetes, the one platform with a